Aristides de Sousa Mendes: Number of visa recipients

-On the other hand, as a reaction to Milgram's assertions, French writer, Eric Lebreton, in 2010, argued that "Milgram did not account for the visas that were delivered in Bayonne, Hendaye and Toulouse, and on the other hand, he [Milgram] holds firm to the number presented in the one surviving registry book of José Seabra (Sousa Mendes' deputy).
+On the other hand, as a reaction to Milgram's assertions, French writer, Eric Lebreton, argues that "Milgram did not account for the visas that were delivered in Bayonne, Hendaye, and Toulouse, and on the other hand, he [Milgram] holds firm to the number presented in the one surviving registry book of José Seabra (Sousa Mendes' deputy).
 According to Lebreton, Milgram's article, while very interesting in other ways, lacks details and knowledge on this point."